 The first thing they do when you're seated is plonk down a 12-condiment rack so you can create your own dips.
 Here, you can also get double soup options with broths like Imperial drunken chicken and pork bone.
 The menu is equally dizzying with ingredients like homemade cuttlefish noodles, Kurobuta pork belly, beef prime rib, sweet prawns and an assortment of meatballs.
 Offal lovers will appreciate the pork liver and kidney options on offer too.

 Notorious for its free (pirated) soft toy-with purchase policy, this hotpot chain from Beijing has quickly sprouted outlets across the island.
 Choose from a selection of soup bases that include tomato, chicken stock and mala (our personal favorite); the ingredients too are plentiful with marinated pork, marbled pork, tender beef and more.
-The $9.90 lunch deal has got to be Singapore’s best hotpot steal—it comes with a personal pot of soup, two choices of meat, and a generous basket of vegetables (and an egg.).
+The economical lunch deal has got to be Singapore’s best hotpot steal—it comes with a personal pot of soup, two choices of meat, and a generous basket of vegetables (and an egg).

-A cozy 30-seater specializing in bijin nabe, or "beauty pot" in Japanese, this place prides itself on the provenance of its high-quality chicken.
+A cozy 30-seater specialising in bijin nabe, or "beauty pot" in Japanese, this place prides itself on the provenance of its high-quality chicken.
 The hotpot comes with white, collagen-rich pudding pieces that once heated, create a creamy golden broth.
 Additions include chicken meatballs, zucchini, prawns and enoki mushrooms.